ZbigniewKopertowski/assist-iot-documentation/docs/source/verticals/manageability/management_of_services_and_enablers.rst

 ***************
 Developer guide
 ***************
+The source code is publicly available in `GitHub <https://github.com/assist-iot/composite_services>`_.

 The intention of this enabler is to be open to the development of `new Node-RED nodes <https://nodered.org/docs/creating-nodes/>`_ and translation agents.
-Please, use the developed `nodes <https://github.com/assist-iot/composite_services/tree/master/node-red>`_ and `agents <https://github.com/assist-iot/composite_services/tree/master/agents>`_  as a reference.
+Please, use the developed `nodes <https://github.com/assist-iot/composite_services/tree/main/node-red/node-red-nodes>`_
+, which have been published in the `Node-RED Flow Library <https://flows.nodered.org/node/@ravaga/assistiot-composite-services-manager>`_, and `agents <https://github.com/assist-iot/composite_services/tree/master/agents>`_  as a reference.

 ***************************